mackuba/sdk.blue/README.md

 # sdk.blue

-A list of libraries & SDKs for the Bluesky API and AT Protocol.
+A list of libraries, frameworks and tools for the Bluesky API and AT Protocol.
 See the website here: <https://sdk.blue>.

 ## Adding projects